Learning Concepts¶

 Opening a concept¶

-Click a concept node in the Glossary graph on your learning home to open it.
+Click a concept in the Glossary on your learning home to open it.
 The URL changes to reflect the concept you're viewing within your current Audience.

 Prerequisites¶